almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWriting.md

 3. Is this sentence enjoyable and interesting to read?
 4. Is the sentence to inform or obscure?

 In technical writing, avoid extra words and unnecessary phrases.
 It is important to make your writing concise and to the point.
-Also, avoid nouns and use verbs if possible.
+Also, avoid nouns and use verbs if possible; avoid turing verbs into nouns.

 > Example
 >
 > Identify one of the three nouns in the following sentence that could be verbs: Their data lend some support to the idea that the particle exists, but this is hardly sufficient justification for the paper's publication in Nature.
 > The three nouns are support, justification, and publication.

 Avoid vague words, i.e., words that can be hard to understand why they mean in the sentence context.
 Acronyms can be risky; nonstandard acronyms, i.e., non-familiar by most readers, slow reading because readers have to search for the acronym's meaning.
+Avoid passive voice and use active voice instead.